simon0302010/endfind/README.md

 Once the application is running, press the "Start measurement" button and set your FOV to 30.
 Then throw one ender eye, look directly at it and press F3+C to copy the coordinates to your clipboard.
-After that throw a second ender eye, look at it and press F3+C again.
+After that, move about 50 blocks, throw a second ender eye, look at it and press F3+C again.
 The application will then calculate and display the location of the End Portal.
+Please move farther away if the accuracy is low.

 ## License